khakhalin/notes/00_queue_to_do.md

 * Re-read Google code guidelines: https://google.github.io/styleguide/pyguide.html
 * Is Python currently considered a decent language for large abstract data projects?
 What are the alternatives?
 * Rulex training
+* SQLAlchemy - learn some basics
 * Hive data store
+* Describe the actual use of Pydantic in a sample project.
+What are the typical use cases?
+Can we guess motivation?
 * linear programming and mixed-integer programming - quickly review here.
 Like, if you have N factories, M stores, and costs associated - how do you optimize that?
 What if each store can only be sourced from one factory?
 * tree-based for time-series - best practices?
 * [[airflow]] (the very basics for now - like, what is it?)